jcwang587/math-modeling/docs/05_sfba.md

 # Spatiotemporal FBA

-The incorporation of genome-scale metabolic reconstructions within spatiotemporal models that account for both spatial and temporal variations in the environment is desirable to connect genes to metabolic phenotype and system function.
+The incorporation of genome-scale metabolic reconstructions within spatiotemporal models that account for both spatial and temporal variations in the environment is desirable to connect genes to metabolic phenotype and system function {cite:p}`sfba`.

 ## An example cell